top of page

 At 70 degrees your car can reach 104 degrees inside after 30 minutes and 113 after an hour.
 When temperatures are between 80-100 degrees, the inside temperature of a car parked in direct sunlight on pavement can quickly climb to 120 to 172 degrees.
 Even in the shade with the windows cracked, the inside temp of your car can reach temperatures of 112- 130 depending on the length of time your car sits. - HeatKills.org

 Experts believe the majority of hot car deaths can be avoided by a combination of changing daily habits and technology.
+Consider placing your purse on the backseat near your child.
+You 'have to' see your child when you put your keys in your purse - it's in the back seat!
+Absolutley No chance of 'forgetting the little one!
 There are a wide range of devices and apps on the market.
 If used in combination with daily safety routines, they can help greatly reduce hyperthermia accidents in vehicles.

 Bee Alert and RVS Systems RVS-BLB Brilliant Backseat - are smart alarms that alert you to children and pets left in the car.